Last Updated on July 21, 2021 by queenie mak

 - If you have to arrive at night, pre-arrange a ride from your hotel – it might be more expensive to pre-arrange a ride from your hotel, but you will have the peace of mind that you will arrive at your hotel safely

-How to pack your bag for your first time abroad
+How to pack your carry-on bag

 - Roll your clothes into packing cubes – not only does this save space and also keeps your backpack super organized.
-I use three small size packing cubes for all my clothes

 - Use a hanging toiletry bag that has compartments and a hook – I always travel with this since it keeps all my toiletries organized.
 And if there’s no counter space, I can still hook it somewhere (like a towel rod, shower curtain rail, etc.)